Boosting Automatic Exercise Evaluation Through Musculoskeletal Simulation-Based IMU Data Augmentation: Materials and Methods

 \subsubsection{Inverse kinematics}

 The transformation of the orientation data, as described above, only considers individual body segments and does not account for the kinematic dependencies between adjacent segments.
-To ensure that the biomechanical constraints of the human body are maintained, an inverse kinematics computation is performed based on the generated orientation trajectories and a suitable skeletal model.
+To respect the anatomically valid joint constraints of the human body and thereby generate more realistic augmented samples, we perform an inverse kinematics computation based on the generated orientation trajectories and a suitable skeletal model.

-For this purpose, we use the IMU Inverse Kinematics Toolbox in the open-source software OpenSim 4.5 \cite{delp_opensim_2007}.
-The skeletal model used is a customized version of the model by Rajagopal et al. \cite{rajagopal_full-body_2016} that was adapted to the specific requirements of our application.
-The inverse kinematics algorithm in OpenSim calculates for each time step the pose of the model that best fits the given segment orientations, while adhering to the predefined biomechanical constraints of the model.
+For this purpose, we use the IMU Inverse Kinematics Toolbox in the open-source software OpenSim 4.5~\citep{delp_opensim_2007}.
+The skeletal model used is a customized version of the model by Rajagopal et al.~\citep{rajagopal_full-body_2016} that was adapted to the specific requirements of our application.
+We added a head segment with a three-degree-of-freedom neck joint and extended the knee, elbow, and wrist joints with additional degrees of freedom, so that the orientation of every instrumented segment can be reproduced.
+We released the previously locked subtalar, metatarsophalangeal, and wrist joints and widened the joint-range limits at the shoulder, ankle, subtalar, metatarsophalangeal, and forearm joints to cover the range of motion observed during the exercises.
+The adapted model is released as part of the accompanying code.
+The inverse kinematics algorithm in OpenSim calculates for each time step the pose of the model that best fits the given segment orientations, while adhering to the predefined joint-range constraints of the model.

-Since the modified orientation trajectories have already been transformed into their respective segment coordinate systems in a prior step, they can be directly used to control the movement of individual segments during the computation.
+Because the modified orientation trajectories were already expressed in their respective segment coordinate systems, they directly drive the individual segments during the computation.

-The procedure ensures that the generated motion remains biomechanically plausible, respecting natural joint constraints, and thereby providing realistic augmented samples.
+To illustrate the resulting variability of the generated movements, Figure~\ref{fig:results_aug_process} shows the knee flexion angle of the right leg for one original repetition and 20 augmented variants produced by the proposed augmentation pipeline.